suikast42/pg_exporter/README.md

 `pg_exporter` will generate approximately 600 metrics for a completely new database cluster.
 For a real-world database with 10 ~ 100 tables, it may generate several 1k ~ 10k metrics.

-You may need to modify or disable some database-level metrics on a database with several thousand or more tables in order to complete the scrape in time.
+You may need to modify or disable some database-level metrics on a database with several thousand or more tables to complete the scrape in time.

 Config files are using YAML format, there are lots of examples in the [conf](https://github.com/pgsty/pg_exporter/tree/main/config/collector) dir. and here is a [sample](config/0000-doc.yml) config.